 “I want to help.”

-“Alright,” the Hacker looked at Brooklyn, “would you kindly give your phone to Navy.
+“Alright,” the Hacker lowered himself to one knee and asked as kindly as he could, “would you kindly give your phone to Navy?”

 Grumbling, she handed it over.